 FileMaker Server is composed of three components: a web server, the Web Publishing Engine, and the Database Server.
-(These components may be deployed on one machine or two machines.
-See FileMaker Server Getting Started Guide for information.)
-FileMaker Server hosts the PHP solution when you place the PHP files on the web server where the PHP engine is installed.
+See FileMaker Server Installation and Configuration Guide.
+To support PHP solutions, a PHP engine is installed with the web server on the master machine.
+FileMaker Server hosts a PHP solution when you place the PHP files on the master machine's web server.